amolabs/docs/storage.md

 parcel ID in AMO infrastructure is composed of a storage service ID and an internal ID or index.
-In a human readable form or in a protocol message, this data parcel ID is represented by concatenation of an 8-digit hexadecimal sequence, a colon character(':'), and a binary sequence represented by a hexadecimal sequence with the maximum length of 256-byte.
+In a human readable form or in a protocol message, this data parcel ID is represented by concatenation of an 8-digit hexadecimal sequence and a 64-digit hexadecimal sequence, which is a hexadecimal representation of 36-byte binary sequence.

 One possible strategy to generate an internal ID for a data parcel is to take a SHA-256 hash of the (metadata, payload), or just the payload.
-In that case, a data parcel ID would have the form like the following (every zero-byte(0x00) counts):
+When the storage id is an integer 1, a data parcel ID would have the form like the following (every zero-byte(0x00) counts):

-	00000001:0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF

-## AMO Storage Adapter
-TODO:
-define common API outfit
+	000000010123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF

 ## Protocol Messages
 ### User Identity